dhruvsaxena1998/rql/memory-bank/Project.md

 #### 4.3.3 Function Handling
 The translator must:
-- Map RQL functions to their JSONLogic equivalents
+- Map REL functions to their JSONLogic equivalents
 - Preserve function arguments in the correct order
 - Support all functions specified in the language specification